 - How much time will the student dedicate to practice?
 How does that work out with the time frame to achieve goals?

 - What is the student’s relationship with self discipline?
-Are they willing to spend hours practicing things they can’t do, or do they enjoy learning through playing songs with a small amount of disciplined technical practice?
+Do they enjoy spending hours practicing things they can’t do, or do they enjoy learning through playing songs with a small amount of disciplined technical practice?
 Does the level of dedication match the goals?
 Is the student mature enough to have learned that taking care of business yields more pleasurable results than simply avoiding hard work at all costs?
 Can I help them discover this in a kind and supportive way?
 Piling on technical practice can kill a student’s inspiration.
 On the other hand, pampering can ruin the challenge.
 What’s it worth?
 For a hard working teacher, it can be difficult to understand if a student just wants to have fun.
 Greater results will be achieved by working with the desire to enjoy the instrument than against it.
 Use kindling to build a fire.
 Find the right balance.
 Be clear and honest.

 - What are the student’s current strengths and weaknesses?
 Having identified goals and the skills required to meet them, what are the areas for improvement?
 How are those areas reflected in self discipline and time management?
 Practicing strengths and avoiding weak areas can lead to a lack of versatility that makes it difficult to play with other musicians.
 Students who experience learning as knowing rather than doing can overwhelm themselves with information not relevant to their current playing level.
 This can create a disconnect where the student’s knowledge extends in many directions far beyond their playing ability leaving them feeling lost wondering what they need to know next in order to improve.
 Identifying strengths and weaknesses in the context of realistic playing situations will help the student improve their musicianship and experience the rewards of doing so.

 - What are the time killers?
 Does the student put their cell phone on the music stand while practicing?
 Do they spend time between lessons online shopping for skills rather than practicing?
 Social media and web browsing can be an inspiration but they can also waste time with no results.
-In a lesson context, I insist young students stow their cell phones.

 - Look at past routine, habits and approach to learning.
 What worked and what did not work?
 Identify, utilize and eliminate.
 If a past routine failed, why?
 Was it a discipline issue, a learning style issue or a failure to select the appropriate teaching tool to help the student?
 On the other hand, if the student is inspired to practice, understand why.
 Maintain and transfer the motivators to new tasks.